simeononsecurity/simeononsecurity.ch/.clinerules/03-content-writing-style.md

 Do not mix levels within a single section.
 A definition list should only define.
 A command block should only demonstrate.
 A comparison table should only compare.

+### Expanding Explainers Into Practical Guides

+An expansion needs a new reader outcome beyond additional definitions.
+For related articles:

+- **Define a distinct question** for each page and compare its scope with existing site coverage.
+- **Progress through the cognitive levels** with definitions, explanations, a worked action, an evidence comparison, a justified choice, and a reader-created plan or record.
+- **Give exercises expected reasoning** so readers check their conclusions independently.
+- **Label illustrative examples** and distinguish expected behavior from observed results.
+- **Keep topic-specific outputs:** an access specification, app inventory, hosting plan, and diagnostic record serve different tasks.
+Avoid repeating one generic exercise across pages.

+Record the section-to-level mapping during review.
+Keep instructional design labels out of reader-facing headings unless the article explicitly teaches instructional design.
+Verify the 400-word visual-break limit, scoped internal links, and actual rendered output after expansion.

 ---

 ## Text Emphasis for Skimmability